Nicole Chavez (politician)

 Nicole Chavez is an American politician serving as a member of the New Mexico House of Representatives for the 31st district.
+She is the first Hispanic woman to serve in this seat.

 In 2015, her teenage son Jaydon was killed in a drive-by shooting.
 This encouraged her to become a victims advocate.
 In 2024 she was elected to a majority female house.